radiomic/METRICS-E3/docs/Testing (Item 26-27)/Item 26.md

 > **Example #3.** “This study retrospectively collected 794 cases of hypertensive cerebral hemorrhage diagnosed and treated by the Chongqing Emergency Medical Center and the Affiliated Hospital of Zunyi Medical University from January 2017 to July 2023.
 To achieve a balance between images and data, all cases are randomly divided into a training set and a validation set at 7:3.
 A retrospective collection of 77 cases of HICH treated at the People’s Hospital of Guizhou Province from June 2018 to March 2023 was conducted as the test set.”
 [4] (licensed under CC BY).

 ### Hypothetical negative examples
-> **Example #4:** We trained our radiomic signature on a dataset of 450 patients diagnosed with liver cancer between 2015 and 2020 at St. Metropolis Hospital.
+> **Example #4:** We trained our radiomic signature on a dataset of 450 patients diagnosed with liver cancer between 2015 and 2020 at X Hospital.
 Model performance was assessed using 10-fold cross-validation exclusively within this dataset.
 The average AUC across the folds was reported as the final performance metric.

 > **Example #5:** A radiomics model predicting treatment response was developed using imaging data from 300 patients treated at University Hospital Center A (UHC-A).
 To validate the model, we collected prospective data from 85 patients treated with the same protocol at Regional Medical Center B (RMC-B) and used this as our test set.